-The Carnegie-Vincent Library provides access to many outstanding resources for candidates in Teacher Education field, including tutorials, databases, and experienced reference librarians.
-Visit the library's website (library.lmunet.edu) for full details.
-There are many professional databases including: ERIC, the Educational Resource Information Center, the premier database for education related journal articles and documents containing over one million citations and links to more than 100,000 documents in full-text; ProQuest Education Journals database which contains access to 760 leading journals of which over 600 are in full-text; ProQuest Dissertation & Theses Full Text: The Humanities and Social Sciences Collection: A comprehensive collection of scholarly research in the Humanities and Social Sciences, this database covers more than 1 million dissertations and theses; Mental Measurements Yearbook which contains descriptive information & critical reviews of commercially-available standardized English-language educational, personality, aptitude, neuropsychological, achievement & intelligence tests.
+The Carnegie-Vincent Library provides access to many outstanding resources for candidates including tutorials, databases, and support from experienced reference librarians.
+There are many professional databases including: ERIC, the Educational Resource Information Center, the premier database for education-related journal articles and documents containing over one million citations and links to more than 100,000 documents in full-text; ProQuest Education Journals database which contains access to 760 leading journals of which over 600 are in full-text; ProQuest Dissertation & Theses Full Text: The Humanities and Social Sciences Collection:

+a comprehensive collection of scholarly research in the humanities and social sciences, this database covers more than one million dissertations and theses; and the Mental Measurements Yearbook which contains descriptive information and critical reviews of commercially-available standardized English-language educational, personality, aptitude, neuropsychological, achievement & intelligence tests.
 Additionally, the library provides access to over 100 other databases and can obtain books and articles from libraries worldwide through Interlibrary Loan.
+Visit the library's website (library.lmunet.edu) for additional information on all that is available.